Scoring the End of the World: Influences, style and themes

 Scoring the End of the World has been described as industrial metal, metalcore, and gothic metal, leaning heavily into deathcore at times, as well as hard rock.
-The final breakdown of "Slaughterhouse" is heavily influenced by beatdown hardcore.
+The final breakdown of "Slaughterhouse" is heavily influenced by beatdown hardcore; Garris' band, Knocked Loose, has been attributed this label previously.
+Knocked Loose would later record their own sequel to the song for their 2024 album You Won't Go Before You're Supposed To, entitled "Slaughterhouse 2" and featuring Motionless.

 The album additionally contains nu metal influences on certain tracks, such as "Sign of Life", "Cyberhex", and "Scoring the End of the World" all featuring rapping vocals.
 "Red, White & Boom" is a hard rock and industrial metalcore song.
-"Werewolf" is a pop rock song featuring synth-pop and electropop influences.
-"Burned at Both Ends II", has been described as progressive metalcore, while "B.F.B.T.G.: Corpse Nation" has drawn comparisons to the horror theatrics of Ice Nine Kills.
+"Werewolf" is a pop rock song featuring synth-pop and electropop influences, and alongside "B.F.B.T.G.: Corpse Nation", which has been described as progressive metalcore, has drawn comparisons to the horror theatrics of Ice Nine Kills.
 "Masterpiece" and "Porcelain" are noted for their similarities to, and taking influence, from Breaking Benjamin, with "Masterpiece" being described as a power ballad and also drawing comparisons to My Chemical Romance.

 Scoring the End of the World is a politically-charged album, with its lyrics touching upon themes such as global warming, corrupt leadership, inequality, and violence.
 "Sign of Life", "Cause of Death", "Porcelain", and "Werewolf" collectively have a mental health theme, specifically dealing with internal conflict.
 "Cyberhex" has been stated by lead vocalist Chris Motionless to be a "love letter" to fans of the band.